Gauge Invariance for Classical Massless Particles with Spin: The Manifestly Covariant Lagrangian Formulation

 \section{The Manifestly Covariant Lagrangian Formulation}

 Consider a classical system with time parameter $t$, degrees of freedom $q_{\alpha}$, Lagrangian $L$, and action functional

-where dots here denote derivatives with respect to the time $t$.
+Here dots denote derivatives with respect to the time $t$, and we will assume that the system's configuration space is a linear manifold with a global coordinate system given by the degrees of freedom $q_{\alpha}$.
 Before we apply this framework to classical relativistic point particles, we will find it useful to recast these ingredients in a form that is more manifestly compatible with relativistic invariance.

-To do so, we begin by replacing $t$ with an arbitrary smooth, monotonic parameter $\lambda$, and letting dots now denote derivatives with respect to $\lambda$, we can rewrite this action functional in the reparametrization-invariant form\footnote{For an early example of this technique, see \citep{Dirac:1926rqmacs}.
+To do so, we begin by replacing $t$ with an arbitrary smooth, monotonic parameter $\lambda$.
+Letting dots now denote derivatives with respect to $\lambda$, we can rewrite the action functional in the reparametrization-invariant form\footnote{For an early example of this technique, see \citep{Dirac:1926rqmacs}.
 For a more modern, pedagogical treatment, see \citep{DeriglazovRizzuti:2011rifcmse}.}

 where